davidjcomer/wdi-project-two/README.md

 # Future Revision
-Extras
-<strong>Image Upload</strong>

-* Allows users to upload images with Filestack.
+* Allow users to upload images with Filestack.

-* Let users 'like' photos
+* Let users 'like' photos.

 * Organise explore section relative to how many friends you have in common. ie, someone who follows 10 people that you do will appear above someone who only follows 5.